rkuma183/wilsonmar.github.io/_posts/2016-03-16-ai-ecosystem.md

 ## Speech to Text

-## Sentiment Analysis #
+## NLP Sentiment Analysis #

-   Analyze text for positive or negative sentiment, based on a training database of potential word meanings:
+   Analyze text for positive or negative sentiment (opinion), based on a training database of potential word meanings, which involved Natural Language Processing:

    * https://algorithmia.com/algorithms/nlp/SentimentAnalysis

-   * IBM
+   * IBM's algorithm

+   Andrew W. Trask,
+   PhD student at University of Oxford
+   Deep Learning for Natural Language Processing authored Grokking Deep Learning.

+   Use Bag of words and
+   Word2vec
+   transform words into vectors.
+   Use TFLearn, a Python library for quickly building networks.

 ## Document (article) Search #